hashicorp/terraform-provider-google/website/docs/r/data_catalog_taxonomy.html.markdown

 * `display_name` -
   (Required)
   User defined name of this taxonomy.
+  The taxonomy display name must be unique within an organization.
   It must: contain only unicode letters, numbers, underscores, dashes and spaces; not start or end with spaces; and be at most 200 bytes long when encoded in UTF-8.